Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### annotation.mentionEmailSubjectTemplateName

+The filename of email subject for offline mentioned emails.
+The `mentionEmailOfflineUsers` property must be set to `true`.

+The default value: `mention-email-subject.ftl`

+### annotation.mentionEmailBodyTemplateName

-The filenames of email subject and body templates for offline mentioned emails.
+The filename of body templates for offline mentioned emails.
+The `mentionEmailOfflineUsers` property must be set to `true`.

-The default filename of email subject template: `mention-email-subject.ftl` The default filename of email body template: `mention-email-body.ftl`
+The default value: `mention-email-body.ftl`

 ### redaction.redactedPageResolution